atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 2 Sydney Brenner/README.md

    **Relevant Reading 📖:**
    - *A Survey of Model Evaluation Metrics for Imbalanced Data Classification*: [Paper Link](https://arxiv.org/abs/1505.01658)

----

-   ### 3B: Why do the authors focus only on validating one gene?
+   ## 3B: Why do the authors focus only on validating one gene?
 How would you run the analysis to capture more systems-level understanding of vaccine responses?
 Which approaches?

-   **Example Discussion Points:**
+   **Discussion points:**
    - Authors validated CaMKIV due to its biological relevance, but this may limit the broader understanding of immune responses.
 A systems-level approach, integrating multi-omics and pathway analysis, provides a more comprehensive view.
    - Tools like GSEA or Random Forest can uncover more complex interactions between multiple genes and pathways.